Iamthelaw/notes/✅ code-complete.md

 The simplest kind of software is a single “program” that’s used by itself by the person who developed it or, informally, by a few others.

 A more sophisticated kind of program is a software “product,” a program that’s intended for use by people other than the original developer.
-A software product is used in environments that differ from the environment in which the product was cre- ated.
+A software product is used in environments that differ from the environment in which the product was created.
 It’s extensively tested before it’s released, it’s documented, and it’s capable of being maintained by others.
 A software product costs about three times as much to develop as a software program.

 Another level of sophistication is required to develop a group of programs that work together.
 Such a group is called a software “system.”
 Development of a system is more complicated than development of a simple program because of the complexity of developing interfaces among the pieces and the care needed to integrate the pieces.